Roberto Firmino: 2018–19 season: Champions League victory

-2019–20 season
+2019–20 season: Premier League title

 On 14 August 2019, Firmino came off the bench in the 2019 UEFA Super Cup against Chelsea in a match that Liverpool won 5–4 in a penalty shoot-out.
 The game had finished 2–2 after 120 minutes, with Firmino setting up both goals for Sadio Mané, before Firmino scored the first penalty in the shoot-out win.
 On 31 August, Firmino became the first Brazilian player to score 50 goals in the Premier League when he netted the third goal in a 3–0 win over Burnley.

 At the 2019 FIFA Club World Cup in December, Firmino scored the winning goal in a 2–1 semi-final win over Monterrey.
 He was named man of the match in the final three days later after scoring the winner against Flamengo as Liverpool won the competition for the first time.

-2020–present

-On 13 May 2021, he scored two goals in a 4–2 away win over Manchester United, in Liverpool's first victory at Old Trafford since March 2014.
-During their following match at West Bromwich Albion, Firmino captained Liverpool for the first time, as he was the longest serving player in the team.

-He missed the 2022 EFL Cup final due to injury.

-Firmino scored his 100th goal for Liverpool on 27 August 2022 when he got two in the 9–0 win against AFC Bournemouth.

-On 10 March 2023, Liverpool announced Firmino would leave Liverpool at the end of the 2022–23 season after he decided not to extend his contract.
-Liverpool manager Jurgen Klopp said he was a little bit surprised by the decision.
+Firmino also won the 2019–20 Premier League that season.